 There are a few ways to do this.
-There is digital apps like your I-calendar and there are paper planners or print outs or desk planners.
+There are digital apps like your I-calendar and there are paper planners or print outs or desk planners.

-I personally love these ones >https://scatteredsquirrel.com/printable/time-management/ < from Scattered Squirel.
+I personally love these ones >https://scatteredsquirrel.com/printable/time-management/ < from Scattered Squirrel.
 She has a whole array on there and there is something for everyone!

 But whatever it is you use I suggest you follow the steps below to effectively manage your time that day.

-Work out how long each of the priorities on your to do list are going to take you.
+Work out how long each of the priorities on your to-do list is going to take you.
 Probably a good idea to overestimate a little bit here because extra time is great but having less time than you need is never a good thing!

 Start putting the things that you need to do onto your planner, marking down when you plan to start and finish each task.

 Again make sure you give yourself breaks and time in between as you don’t want to overwhelm yourself.

 Make sure your priorities go in first then any things that could or should be done.
 If it looks like you aren’t going to have enough time to do everything then you will have to re-evaluate your priorities and focus on the things that really matter.